perveevm/codeforces-api/README.md

 # codeforces-api

-This project implements all CodeForces API methods described [here](https://codeforces.com/apiHelp).
+This project implements all Codeforces API methods described [here](https://codeforces.com/apiHelp).
 If there are any errors in the implementation of some methods, contact me, and I'll fix them.

 ### Building

-Just call `mvn package`, it will build `codeforces-api-VERSION.jar` file for you.
+Use `mvn package` if you need a `.jar` file.

 ### Usage